LuizAVManoel/oculus_extinguisher/README.md

 <br/>

-<li>After the inpainting algorithm is implemented, we are going to use a simple frontal portrait of a person wearing eyeglasses and try to implement an auxiliary algorithm, in order to extract a mask containing only the eyeglasses region on any input image.</li>
+<li>After the inpainting algorithm is implemented, we are going to use a simple frontal portrait of a person wearing eyeglasses and try to implement an auxiliary algorithm.
+This algorithm goal is to extract a mask containing only the eyeglasses region on any input image.</li>

 <br/>